Watershield – Brasenia schreberi

+Watershield has floating leaves; but its long, creeping rootstock is anchored in the mud.
+Watershield occurs in lakes, ponds, and slow-moving streams throughout Florida.
+It prefers water depths of 1 to 6 feet.
+Only one species of Brasenia is known.
 Watershield leaves are oval and shield-shaped.
-Its leaf stalks are attached at the centers of the leaf blades.
-Its submersed parts and undersides of leaves are covered with a viscous jelly-like substance.
-Its flowers are small, dull purple, and emerge from the water on a stalk.
+Its leaf stalks are attached to the centers of the leaf blades.
+Its submersed stalks and undersides of leaves are covered with a viscous, jelly-like substance.
+Its flowers are dull purple, and emerge from the water on a stalk.